 Complaints to the relevant regulator, local authority or ombudsmen

 The Party concerned asserts that where the alleged nuisance is associated with a breach of a condition of a license permitting the disturbing activity or where the activity amounts to an offence, any member of the public can report it to the appropriate regulator (administrative authority) which should consider whether there is a need to take enforcement action.
+Where the breach is alleged to amount a statutory nuisance, it is further possible to make a complaint with a view of the authority taking action under section 80 of the EPA.
 If members of the public are not satisfied with the actions taken by the authority, or with its refusal to take such measures, they can complain to the relevant ombudsman.

 As the Committee stated at paragraph 28 of its findings on communication ACCC/C/2006/18 (Denmark), article 9, paragraph 3, of the Convention requires more than a right to address an administrative agency about an illegal activity.
 It is intended to provide members of the public with access to adequate remedies regarding acts and omissions which contravene environmental laws, and with the means to have existing environmental laws enforced and made effective.
 Parties to the Convention are therefore obliged to ensure that members of the public meeting the criteria, if any, laid down in national law, have access to administrative or judicial procedures to directly challenge the acts and omissions of private persons or public authorities which they allege to contravene national environmental law.